 What Concrete Do I Need?

 When you’re starting a building or DIY project, one of the first questions that comes up is: what kind of concrete do I actually need?
-At GB Concrete & Pump, we get it—there are a lot of options, and it can be confusing if you’re not in the industry.
-So, we’ve put together this simple guide to help you figure out the right mix for the job.
+At GB Concrete & Pump, we get it, there are a lot of options, and it can be confusing if you’re not in the industry.
+That’s why we offer expert guidance, on-site concrete pumping, and volumetric concrete solutions to get your project moving efficiently.

 Let’s Talk Concrete Grades: C15 to C40